 This is a niche post for those of us trying to explore the causes and cures for myopia.
 Since the causes of myopia are not fully understood, the treatments are still under discovery and experimentation.
 If you search online, you probably won’t find much evidence that the axial length of the human eye can be reduced – this is a key measurement that folks are using as an objective way to determine if axial length myopia can be reversed.
 However, I suspect that there exists some evidence – it just hasn’t reached Google’s top search results.
 I discovered that the axial length of my child’s eye was reduced over a 3 month period, leading me to think some researchers out there may have similar data on children.

 So my current answer to “can the axial length of an eye be reduced?”
 Yes, based purely on numbers and measurements for a single child data point – more on this below, along with the caveats.
 All in all, it’s still encouraging information.
-Here are the axial length measurements on my 8 yr old child who has an RX of OD: plano, OS: -1.25, (those of you with better understanding of axial length measurements – feel free to weigh in below):
+Here are the axial length measurements on my 8 yr old child who has an RX of OD: plano, OS: -1.25:

 |Date||Lifestyle habits leading up to the measurement date||Axial length (on Carl Zeiss IOLMaster)|